 If a SARIF consumer uses a column measurement unit other than that specified by columnKind, and if the consumer is required to interact with the artifact’s contents (for example, by displaying the artifact in an editor and highlighting a region), the consumer SHALL recompute column numbers in its (the consumer’s) native measurement unit.

-redactionsToken property
+redactionTokens property

 If the value of any redactable property (§3.5.2) in theRun has been redacted, theRun SHALL contain a property named redactionTokens whose value is an array of zero or more unique (§3.7.3) strings any of which can be used to replace redacted text.
 If no text in theRun has been redacted, redactionTokens SHALL be absent.